karlstolley/wsi/syllabus/_policies/objectives.md

 Students completing this course will learn to:

-* Problem-solve and create innovative answers to provide technology solutions for the problems o business, industry, government, non-profit organizations, and individuals.
+* Problem-solve and create innovative answers to provide technology solutions for the problems of business, industry, government, non-profit organizations, and individuals.
 * Perform requirements analyses, design, and administration of computer and network-based systems conforming to policy and best practices, and monitor and support continuing development of